SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise3.md

    - Browse to the File Path nyctlc/fhv

    - Click on **OK**.The first dataset is now created.

-   - **Publish** the changes made.

    ![fhv dataset](images/23.png)

-2. Similarly create another 16 datasets by following the below list.Publish the changes made or else the datasets won't be reflected.
+2. Similarly create another 16 datasets by following the below list.
    ![datasets sixteen ](images/24.png)

-3. Make sure 17 datasets are created.
+3. Make sure 17 datasets are created.Click on **Publish All** then click on **Publish** to commit the changes you have made.

    Click **Next** to go to the next exercise.